nccgroup/kube-auto-analyzer/README.md

 # Kubernetes Auto Analyzer

-This is a configuration analyzer tool intended to automate the process of reviewing Kubernetes installations against the CIS Kubernetes 1.8 Benchmark.
-We also have some features to dump a cluster's configuration and some basic RBAC information, which could be useful if you're auditing a cluster.
+This is a Kubernetes Security configuration review tool it's designed to automate the process of checking specific items on cluster security.

+It also has some ability to audit against the CIS Kubernetes benchmark, however this isn't really mantained at the moment, so if this is a feature you need, consider checking out [Aqua's Kube-Bench](https://github.com/aquasecurity/kube-bench)

 ## Getting Started